 Segmentation research often gives you multiple segments.
 You can grow by going after a new one.

 A new demographic or occasion, for example.
 Or you go after a different psychographic driver.
 (See examples in our behavioural science article).

 You look for new needs or wants your current product already solves.

-But one of the 3M engineers working on the project realised they worked really well as a place marker in books.
-And from that initial thought the idea for post-it notes grew into what we know them as today.
-The found a new market for an existing product.
+But one of the 3M engineers working on the project realised they worked well as a place marker in books.
+And from that initial thought, the idea for Post-It notes grew into what we know them as today.
+They found a new market for an existing product.